ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For another example, requiring the presence of some claim is also not in conformance and requires another profile.

 Derivations of this profile are encouraged.
-For example another profile may be simply defined as The Constrained Device Standard Profile plus the requirement for the presence claim xxxx and claim yyyy.
+For example another profile may be simply defined as The Constrained Device Standard Profile plus the requirement for the presence of claim xxxx and claim yyyy.

 # Encoding and Collected CDDL {#encoding}